dashingsoft/pyarmor/docs/pytransform.rst

    Raise :exc:`PytransformError` if license is invalid, for example, it has been expired.

+.. function:: get_license_code()

+   Return a string, which is specified as generating the licenses for obfucated scripts.

+   Raise :exc:`PytransformError` if license is invalid.

 .. function:: get_hd_info(hdtype, size=256)

    Get hardware information by *hdtype*, *hdtype* could one of